 Course Course Description Credit Hrs.
 Contact Hrs.
-EDDL 6010 ORGANIZATIONAL THEORY AND EDUCATIONAL LEADERSHIP (3) The study of conceptual frameworks to understand and improve the organizational dynamics of educational institutions.
+EDDL 6010 ORGANIZATIONAL THEORY AND EDUCATIONAL LEADERSHIP (3) 3 3 The study of conceptual frameworks to understand and improve the organizational dynamics of educational institutions.
 Critical examination of theoretical assertions and empirical knowledge.
-Implications of institutionalized organizational actions on long-term quality improvement.
+Implications of institutionalized organizational actions on longterm quality improvement.
 Prerequisite: Admission to doctoral program in Educational Leadership.
-3 3 EDDL 6050 Examination of the different approaches of educational inquiry and the associated methods.
+EDDL 6050 EDUCATIONAL STATISTICS (3) 3 3 Examination of the different approaches of educational inquiry and the associated methods.
 Emphasis on both descriptive and inferential statistics as related to quantitative and qualitative research.
 Acquisition of critical thinking and analytical skills used in the field of educational research.
 Prerequisites: Admission to doctoral program in Educational Leadership.
-3 3 EDDL 6100 CURRICULUM AND INSTRUCTIONAL LEADERSHIP (3) Exploration and analysis of the basic determinants of curriculum.
-Social factors that influence curriculum design, current trends and movements, and school reform efforts.
-Curriculum as a field of study through a historical perspective.
-Prerequisite: Admission to doctoral program in Educational Leadership.
-3 3 EDDL 6150 PHILOSOPHICAL AND ETHICAL FOUNDATIONS OF EDUCATION (3) Examination of long established philosophical traditions, such as idealism, perennialism, essentialism, romanticism, pragmatism, etc., and the ethical ramifications in the field of education.
+EDDL 6100 CURRICULUM AND INSTRUCTIONAL THEORY (3) 3 3 Exploration and analysis of curriculum and instructional theory.
+Understanding and deconstructing the elements of curriculum and instructional theory.
+Analyzing, evaluating, and synthesizing curricular and instructional concepts.
+Prerequisite: Admission to Doctoral Program in Educational Leadership.
+EDDL 6150 PHILOSOPHICAL AND ETHICAL FOUNDATIONS OF EDUCATION (3) 3 3 Examination of long established philosophical traditions, such as idealism, perennialism, essentialism, romanticism, pragmatism, etc., and the ethical ramifications in the field of education.
 Particular emphasis will be given to the application of philosophical theories to educational issues, including but not limited to educational leadership.
 Prerequisite: Admission to doctoral program.
-3 3 EDDL 6200 ADMINISTRATIVE LAW (3) In-depth critical examination of current legal issues and their educational implications.
+EDDL 6200 ADMINISTRATIVE LAW (3) 3 3 In-depth critical examination of current legal issues and their educational implications.
 Cases germane to Illinois school boards, including torts/liabilities, contracts, and collective negotiations are emphasized.
 Additional issues include personnel administration (hiring and firing of staff), grievances, contract administration, and more.
 Prerequisite: Admission to doctoral program in Educational Leadership.

-3 3 EDDL 6250 RESEARCH AND STATISTICS II (3) Examination of practical implications of research in the field of educational leadership.
-3 3
+EDDL 6250 QUANTITATIVE RESEARCH (3) 3 3 Examination of practical implications of quantitative research in the field of educational